 It’s hazy from a light drizzle and the sun is sinking, about to call it a day (Ha!).
 What happened was, an old friend flew back into town and told you he’d buy you beer over trivial banter over how things have changed since he left.
 And in these economy, who are you to say no to beers?
 Lord knows you haven’t touched alcohol since Easter.
 So you say yes and meet at a decent tavern in town.

 He looks decent.
 He’s beaten you to a beard.
 Height too.
 You shrug and tell yourself “ni GMO za majuu” as you shake his hand.
-There’s an accent in both his Swahili and English.
-You can tell he’s not proud of it by how he switches to archaic sheng’ words that died along with Nyayo buses.
+There’s an American accent in both his Swahili and English.
+You can tell he’s not proud of it by how he switches to archaic sheng’ words that died along with Nyayo buses and Metro TV.
 You feel pity for him and somewhere along the repartee you throw him a bone.
 You throw in a newer sheng’ word for him to ask what it means but he doesn’t.
 He’s too embarrassed, so he glides over it and chuckles.
 You continue enjoying free beer.

 Along the way, you’ll realize that your efforts to salvage the dying conversation can only be so permanent.
 You’ll realize that people change, that time and cultures change them.
 He is not the buffoon you used to bludgeon skinny boys with.
 He’s uptight and suave now.
 And you’re still an immature goon.
 So you say you have to meet your girlfriend, who has a temper in half an hour, and that you’ll have to leave or she won’t pay rent that month.
 He laughs; he thinks it’s a joke.
-He says sawa and you leave, stumbling your way out.
+He says sawa and you leave, stumbling on the way out.
 The alcohol is in control.